Union Pacific in Utah, 1996 to today

 (This 23.69 miles of former D&RGW Salt Lake City-to-Ogden mainline has been paved and is known as the "Denver and Rio Grande Western Rail Trail.)

 December 2, 2002

-Union Pacific received approval from the federal Surface Transportation Board to abandon 3.23 miles of the UP Provo Subdivision from milepost P-772.00 at Cutler (near Lehi) north to milepost P-775.23 at Mount (Point of the Mountain -- at the Utah/Salt Lake County Line).
+Union Pacific received approval from the federal Surface Transportation Board to abandon its rail operations along 3.23 miles of the UP Provo Subdivision from milepost P-772.00 at Cutler (near Lehi) north to milepost P-775.23 at Mount (Point of the Mountain -- at the Utah/Salt Lake County Line).
 This section of track has been used infrequently for freight car storage.
 This trackage had been sold to Utah Transit Authority, but UP had retained "perpetual easement and common carrier obligation to conduct freight operations", and this action allowed UP to abandon those rights.
 (STB Docket AB-33, Sub 192X; notice of intent to abandon published in Salt Lake Tribune, November 8, 2002)

 (This 3.23 miles of line was a portion of UP's old Provo Subdivision mainline from Lakota Junction near Orem, to Salt Lake City's Grant Tower, built as part of the original Utah Southern Railroad in 1872, and shut down as a through route in November 1985.
 This route once hosted Wyoming's unit iron ore and Geneva's coil steel trains equipped with helpers.)